 In a chapter 7 case, the Court will allow unbundled legal services with respect to a filing fee waiver application when:

-the Vermont Volunteer Lawyers Project or Legal Services Law Line has referred, and an attorney has accepted, a case for pro bono or reduced fee legal representation,
+Legal Services Vermont has referred, and an attorney has accepted, a case for pro bono or reduced fee legal representation;

-the Court has set a hearing on the debtor’s application for waiver of the chapter 7 filing fee in that case, and
+the Court has set a hearing on the debtor’s application for waiver of the chapter 7 filing fee in that case; and

-a representative from the Vermont Volunteer Lawyers Project or Legal Services Law Line is willing to appear at the hearing to represent the debtor with respect to the debtor’s eligibility for a fee waiver.
+a representative from Legal Services Vermont is willing to appear at the hearing to represent the debtor with respect to the debtor’s eligibility for a fee waiver.

 Vt.
 LBR 2016-2.
 Payment of Debtor’s Attorney’s Fees in Chapter 13.